How to Apply Jojoba Oil for Personal Care

-When comes to using Jojoba Oil* for personal Care, our mantra is “a little goes a long way”.
+When comes to using Jojoba Oil* for personal care, our mantra is “a little goes a long way”.
 We strongly encourage you to use our product a drop at a time until you’re fully familiar with the way it works on your skin.
 In order to understand the significance of “a little goes a long way” place a small drop of HobaCare Jojoba on the back of your hand and rub it into your skin.
 Notice that the jojoba spreads easily and absorbs readily.
 You want the product to fully absorb because that’s how it works best—by softening and conditioning the skin.
 If you apply too much, it won’t fully absorb into the skin and may feel a bit slick.
 If this is the case, use less next time.
 Learn some pure and organic jojoba oil benefits below.

 *Jojoba is actually a wax ester and not an oil, to learn more about that see our in depth page with information about Jojoba.
 We refer to it as an oil because it’s what people understand but we prefer to call it an “extract” instead.